Reference Guide beginner

 Use a date-based prefix followed by a sequential counter for the day: YYYYMMDD-NNN (e.g., 20260219-001, 20260219-002) This format is human-readable, sorts chronologically in any system, and immediately tells you when a product was made.
 For businesses with multiple product categories, add a product code prefix: GAN-20260219-001 (ganache), CAR-20260219-001 (caramel) Avoid lot number schemes that use only sequential numbers (batch 1, batch 2) without a date component—after two years and thousands of batches, these become impossible to interpret without a separate log.

-In Formul.io, enter the lot number in the production notes when you change the batch to In Progress.
-This is also the moment to record which specific ingredient lot numbers you are using if your supplier provides them—high-quality chocolate and nut suppliers typically print lot codes on packaging.
-Linking your batch lot number to upstream supplier lot numbers gives you complete upstream traceability: if a supplier issues a recall on a specific couverture lot, you can immediately identify which of your production batches used it.
+Record the lot number in your batch notes the moment you change status to In Progress.
+This is also the right moment to record which specific ingredient lot numbers you are using if your supplier provides them — high-quality chocolate and nut suppliers typically print lot codes on packaging.
+Linking your batch lot number to upstream supplier lot numbers gives you complete upstream traceability: if a supplier issues a recall on a specific couverture lot, you can immediately identify which of your batches used it, and which customer orders those batches fulfilled.

 Recording Actual Yield vs. Theoretical Yield